CloudLabs-Samples/EduLabs/BigData/HDF/Lab-Guide.md

 1. In the labvm desktop, select the microsoft edge icon.

-1. In the browser, enter the following ip address 127.0.0.1:8080.
+1. In the browser, enter the following ip address 127.0.0.1:8080 or the local host.
 It navigates to the Ambari Signin Page.

-1. By using the following credentials you can able to login to the Ambari Dashboard
+1. By using the following credentials you can able to login to the Ambari Dashboard.

    |Setting|Value|
    |------|-------|